ejongepier/metabarcoding-qiime.github.io/docs/_sources/denoise.rst.txt

 .. important::

-   When you continue with deblure-denoise in the next step, you need to truncate your fragments such that they are all of the same length.
+   When we continue with deblur-denoise in the next step, you need to truncate your fragments such that they are all of the same length.
-   The position at which sequences are truncated is specified by the `--p-trim-length` parameter.
+   The position at which sequences are truncated is specified by the ``--p-trim-length`` parameter.
    Any sequence that is shorter than this value will be lost from your analyses.
    Any sequence that is longer will be truncated at this position.